SelectUSA/mobile/industry-snapshots/_posts/2015-02-18-travel-tourism-and-hospitality-industry-united-states.md

 tags: [Travel; Tourism & Hospitality]
 published: true
 ---
-## The U.S. Travel, Tourism, and Hospitality Industry

 <span class="imgright">![American flag on a road sign in the prairie]({{ site.baseurl }}/images/travel1.jpg)</span>

 The travel and tourism industry in